sweattep/modern_quotes/README.md

 >Courage is somewhere between cowardice and recklessness.
 Confidence between crippling self-doubt and blinding arrogance.
 Hard work between workaholism and laziness.

 >Never forget that intelligence rules the world and ignorance carries the burden

+>Creating the unittests for the software has no direct business value.
+These tasks are often delayed for a next sprint (which is... never).
+Therefore, striving towards an MVP is ignored, and the definition of done is compromised instead.

 >What's your alma mater?
 Books